AC Maintenance

 • Check filters monthly during the wet.

-• Clean coils every 3 months if your home stays humid.
+• Clean coils every 3 months in high humidity.

-• Book a full tradie service every 12–18 months if your system’s a few years old.
+• Book a professional service every 12–18 months.

 Client Story: Stacey from Nightcliff